 - Administers a range of student funding opportunities, including Foreign Language and Area Studies Fellowships, conference travel awards, and grants to support research and internships in the region

-- Supports ongoing development of the University's library collections which contain over 780,000 items on the region
+- Benefits from the University's library collections which contain over 1 million items on the region

-- Serves as a local, state, regional, and national resource for expertise on Russia, Central and Eastern Europe, and Eurasia, providing instructional and informational services to the community, schools and colleges, media, government, and businesses
+- Serves as a local, state, regional, and national resource for expertise on Russia, Central and Eastern Europe, and Eurasia